It's important to have a crisis communications plan in place before you need it.

 6. Be honest and follow through.

 If you don't know the truth yet, or your organization is not quite ready to respond with a detailed message, communicate that.
 Tell stakeholders that the organization is gathering information and preparing a formal response.
 Spokespeople must weigh the recommendations from the organization's legal counsel alongside the nature of the crisis.
 Regardless of what is said, if your spokesperson promises a future statement, your organization must follow through.
 Broken promises will only exacerbate the crisis.

 After the crisis, assess the response of your internal team.
 Did your crisis communications plan work effectively?
 Did your external communications preserve your organization?
 Was the overall plan executed properly?
 After you analyze what worked and what didn't, brainstorm how you can improve the process.

 8. Share these changes with your internal team.

 Lack of preparation for crisis communications can be a crisis in itself.
-Educate all employees, identify and train your crisis communications team, create a crisis communications plan, don’t forfeit accuracy for speed, be honest, and work to always improve your processes.
+Educate all employees, identify and train your crisis communications team, create a crisis communications plan, don't forfeit accuracy for speed, be honest, and always work to improve your processes.